node-m2m/m2m/Readme.md

 });
 ```
-### Using Channel Data for Raspberry Pi GPIO Control
+### Using Channel Data API for GPIO Resources

 If the standard API for setting GPIO resources does not meet your requirements, you can use the channel data API to set GPIO input/output resources.

-In this example, we will use *array-gpio* module as low level GPIO peripheral access library to watch an input object and control (on/off) an output object.
+In this example, we will use the API of the *array-gpio* module to watch an input object and control (on/off) an output object.
+If you are familar with other *npm* GPIO library, you can use it instead.

-#### Device/Server setup
+#### Device setup
 ```js
 const m2m = require('m2m');
 const { setInput, setOutput } = require('array-gpio');